David Eustace (sledge hockey)

 David Eustace (born May 3, 1999) is an American ice sled hockey player.
-He was a member of the United States national team that won gold at the 2022 Winter Paralympics.
+He was a member of the United States national team that won gold at the 2022 and 2026 Winter Paralympics.

 Career

 Eustace made his debut with the United States national team during the 2019–20 season.
 He represented the United States at the 2021 and 2023 World Para Ice Hockey Championships and won a gold medal.
 He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.

 He represented the United States at the 2022 Winter Paralympics and won a gold medal.
+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.